Producing For WLRN

 Submitting a Completed Program for Broadcast on WLRN

-Submissions will be taken on DVD, along with a short synopsis, key personnel biographies, complete list of funding sources, and any additional materials you feel may assist in the review of the program for potential broadcast on WLRN.
-You will be notified directly within four weeks of receipt of your DVD submission.
+Submissions will be taken on DVD or by link, along with a short synopsis, key personnel biographies, complete list of funding sources, and any additional materials you feel may assist in the review of the program for potential broadcast on WLRN.
+You will be notified directly within four weeks of receipt of your program submission.
 If a program is accepted for broadcast on WLRN, then a license agreement is negotiated with the Independent Producer.
 In most cases due to our very limited resources, WLRN does not purchase programs from Independent Producers.

 WLRN Public Radio & Television